OE9SAU/xOTA-Antenna-100W/README.md

 1x 100pF  Ceramic Capaciator - e.g. TDK CC45SL3FD101JYVNA (DigiKey is a good source)

-2x 4mm Banana Socket - e.g.	GTIWUNG	4mm Plug from Amazon
+2x 4mm Banana Socket* - e.g.	GTIWUNG	4mm Plug from Amazon

 9cm Shrink tube - 85mm wide

+optional:

+1x S-Hook Carabiner for wire straun relief and easy mountung

+1x 3D-Printed Coil Holder ( a small coil of 10Windings ~1m from the UnUn in the Antenna Wire results in a better match of 40 & 20m Band)

+*alternativ mountting Option for Antenna Wire (2x 4mm Banana Sockets are not requierd):
+- use M3 Screw and Wing nut
+- solder Wire directly

+****

 more to come...
 ****